rob-code/Week2Homework_Karaoke/codeclan_caraoke.md

 - Rooms can keep track of the entry fees/spending of the guests - maybe add a bar tab/bar class?
 - Add anything extra you think would be good to have at a karaoke venue!

-My_Notes:
-Store the songs, rooms etc in hashes.
-Once they are in there we can work with them in the relvant classes